COVID-19 Vaccination in the Workplace: FAQs for Employers

 - Supporting your workforce in their vaccination efforts improves employee satisfaction and loyalty.

-- Vaccinated employees are less likely to contract COVID-19, which means you’ll enjoy improved productivity through reduced absenteeism.
+- Vaccinated employees are less likely to contract COVID-19.

 Will COVID-19 vaccines be required?